Automata and Quantum Computing: One-way QFAs

-Currently, we do not know whether Problems 4 and 5 are decidable for LaQFAs and whether Problems 6 and 7 are decidable for the models between MCQFAs and general 1QFAs.
+Currently, it is open whether Problems 4 and 5 are decidable for LaQFAs and whether Problems 6 and 7 are decidable for the models between MCQFAs and general 1QFAs.

-In \cite{CL89}, a promise version of the emptiness problem for 1PFAs was considered, with a promise that either the automaton accepts at least one input $w\in\Sigma^*$ with probability at least $ 1 - \epsilon $ for some $ \epsilon < \frac{1}{2} $ or the accepting probability is at most $ \epsilon $ for all $w\in\Sigma^*$.
-It was shown that this problem is undecidable for 1PFAs with rational transition probabilities.
+In \cite{CL89}, a promise version of the emptiness problem for 1PFAs was considered, with a promise that either the automaton accepts at least one input $w\in\Sigma^*$ with probability at least $ 1 - \epsilon $ or the accepting probability is at most $ \epsilon $ for all $w\in\Sigma^*$, where $ \epsilon < \frac{1}{2} $.
+It was shown that this problem is undecidable for 1PFAs with rational-valued transitions.
 This implies that the same problem is also undecidable for 1QFAs.

-Recently, the emptiness problem for alternating QFAs, \textit{i.e. whether the given automaton defines an empty set or not}, was examined in \cite{DHRSY14A}, with the following results: (i) the problem is decidable for NQFAs with algebraic transitions on general alphabet and UQFAs with computable transitions on unary alphabets, but, (ii) it is undecidable for UQFAs on general alphabets and alternating 1QFAs on unary alphabets, where both of them are defined with rational numbers.
+Recently, the emptiness problem for alternating QFAs, \textit{i.e. whether the given automaton defines an empty set or not}, was examined in \cite{DHRSY14A}, with the following results: (i) the problem is decidable for NQFAs with algebraic-valued transitions on general alphabet and UQFAs with computable-valued transitions on unary alphabets, but, (ii) it is undecidable for UQFAs on general alphabets and alternating 1QFAs on unary alphabets, where both of them are defined with rational-valued transitions.